It happens every year. We wait. We buy something here and there. We browse through the stores to look for gift ideas. But we all know what happens.

 The number one thing you need to do first is a budget.

-If you don’t know how much money you have to spend for the holidays you will be spending any and everywhere.
+If you don’t know how much money you have to spend for the holidays, you will be spending any and everywhere.

 The hoping we have enough money can be EVEN more painful once the whole holiday is over.

-If you need help getting organized with your holiday budget I’ve got free printables for you.
+If you need help getting organized with your holiday budget, I’ve got free printables for you.

-For a little more detail try this.
+For a little more detail, try this.

-Need tips to avoid debt for the holidays this is your jam right here.
+Need tips to avoid debt for the holidays?
+This is your jam right here.

 Write Down the Traditions

-Check out the Giving Manger here.
+Check out the Giving Manager here.

 Make a list of the traditions you did last year and which ones you want to do again this year.
-I know sometimes I see cute Christmas traditions all over my phone from Pinterest and I’m all for them.
+I know sometimes I see cute Christmas traditions all over my phone from Pinterest, and I’m all for them.